 A much different tempo, but a similar result, sparked the finale.
 By the time soloist and ensemble reached the impossibly virtuosic coda, the audience expected-and received-nothing but excellence.

 Meyer certainly chose the most challenging program of the season, but also performed with the most electrifying soloist of the season.

 South Coast TODAY New Bedford MA.
 USA 2017

-The nearly capacity audience at the morning concert Friday had come to hear that Mozart Concerto No. 24 in C minor K. 491 and they were not disappointed, the highlight naturally was the Mozart...
+The nearly capacity audience at the morning concert Friday had come to hear the Mozart (Concerto), and they were not disappointed, the highlight naturally was the Mozart...
 His playing was punctuated with big tomato-ripe notes and gorgeously shaped passage work.
 The reflective second movement showed great sensitivity, but he is no less impressive in the third movement variations which alternated between turbulence and calm.
 His encore was equally thrilling.

 ---Ted Shaw, Arts Writer of Windsor Star Feb.
 2013

 Sheng Cai, Plays Bartok Concerto No. 1 in Mexico

 Sheng Cai after the second salvo of applause, presented the audience with the "pylons" already mentioned.
 It was balm for the ears.
 It was the reunion with the music itself.
 It was also-as if it were necessary, which was not the case-the best way to clear any doubts bout the technical qualities that have won him multiple awards.

 Sheng Cai,with his "encores'-Liszt's Tarantella: the Andalusian, of Granados, and Tchaikovsky's Nutcracker, shined in the evening.

 --- Jaime Garcia Elias, Infomador, Mexico 2015